 So too are the champions of libertarianism created by Denny.
 These are based on influential tech-world figures, including Satoshi Nakamoto, the shadowy founder of Bitcoin; Laura Deming, a pioneer of life extension technology (the Operation Denny might also be read as a body on the road to bionic immortality); and, most importantly, Thiel.
 (By chance, Thiel also features in a show by Michael Stevenson at Auckland Art Gallery Toi o Tāmaki.)
 In his text, Byrt describes Thiel’s position in a global network of similarly minded entrepreneurs (including Deming, whose researches he has sponsored), as well as his various connections with Aotearoa.
-For instance, Thiel provided seed money for the local software company Xero, and his business Palantir is associated with the Five Eyes spying network, which includes New Zealand, and which was the focus of Denny’s 2015 Venice Biennale exhibition Secret Power.
+For instance, Thiel provided seed money for the local software company Xero, and his business Palantir is associated with New Zealand defence and intelligence agencies (which were also a focus of Denny’s 2015 Venice Biennale exhibition, Secret Power).

 As Byrt makes clear, Thiel is a complicated figure.
 He was an early supporter of Trump (I’m afraid he had to come up at least once), despite the fact that the President’s nationalistic, protectionist views are nominally at odds with Thiel’s free-market tendencies and his belief that the nation-state is an outmoded structure.
 However, he shares Trump’s generally contrarian attitude and his scepticism towards proponents of ‘politically correct’ discourse.
 A quick Google throws up a YouTube video in which Thiel dismisses the introduction of principles of diversity into tertiary education institutions as a stifling of free thought.
 He suggests that diversity policies might create the appearance of heterogeneity, but that they are, in fact, underpinned by a homogeneous anti-western doctrine.
 In Thiel’s mind, they are essentially more rules to be avoided.